codewars/docs/content/languages/factor/authoring.md

 ## Tasks and Requirements

 Some concepts don't always translate well to or from Factor.
-Because of this some constructs should be avoided and some translations just shouldn't be done.
+Because of this some constructs should be avoided, and some translations just shouldn't be done.
 - Factor has explicit stack effects, which means some Kata involving multi-variadic functions (among other things) might be difficult to translate properly.

 Some kata just should not be translated into Factor because it can be difficult to keep their initial idea: